255.381 - Service lines: excess flow valve performance standards

 (b) An excess flow valve must meet the applicable requirements of this Part regarding materials and design of pipeline components.

-(c) An operator must mark or otherwise identify the presence of an excess flow valve in a service line.
+(c) An operator must mark or otherwise identify the presence of an excess flow valve in the service line.

 (d) An operator shall locate an excess flow valve as near as practical to the fitting connecting the service line to its source of gas supply.